MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ## Custom setup

 Custom setup is for admins who want to edit the default values for settings.
-When you choose Custom setup, you see other three tabs: Users, Content and Sync.
+When you choose Custom setup, you see the other three tabs: Users, Content, and Sync.

 **Users**

-The BambooHR people connector only supports data visible to Everyone.
+The BambooHR Copilot connector only supports data visible to Everyone.
 This means indexed data appears in the search results for all users.
-The people connector only supports mapping your data source identities with Microsoft Entra ID by checking whether the email address of BambooHR profiles is the same as UserPrincipalName (UPN), or Mail of users in Microsoft Entra ID.
+The BambooHR Copilot connector only supports mapping your data source identities with Microsoft Entra ID by checking whether the email address of BambooHR profiles is the same as UserPrincipalName (UPN), or Mail of users in Microsoft Entra ID.

 **Content**

-The people connector does not support the addition of new properties or the removal of existing properties on this tab.
+The BambooHR Copilot connector does not support the addition of new properties or the removal of existing properties on this tab.
 Within this tab, there is a property named AnnotationSerialized that encompasses all the default properties previously mentioned.

 **Sync**